figwright

 Yes.
 Several MCP servers can share a single plugin via leader/follower election — one leads, the others follow, with a graceful handoff if the leader goes away.

-Contributions are welcome — see CONTRIBUTING.md for the workflow, and AGENTS.md for architecture, layout, and conventions.
+Contributions are welcome.
+See CONTRIBUTING.md for how to get set up and open a pull request, and AGENTS.md for the architecture, repo layout, tech stack, and conventions.

 figwright follows the -wright tradition — an old English word for a maker or craftsman: a playwright writes plays, a shipwright builds ships, a wheelwright, wheels.
 The name is a nod to Playwright, which automates the browser.
 Where Playwright drives the browser, Figwright drives Figma — a maker of designs that both reads the canvas and crafts work back onto it.